-(Restatement of amounts as of 31 December 2021 in parentheses)
+(in million of euros - restatement of amounts as of 31 December 2021 in parentheses)

-• The Total Minimum Capital Requirement (MCR) amounted to €16.9 million as of 31 December 2022, an increase of €2.3 million compared to the previous year.
+The Total Minimum Capital Requirement (MCR) amounted to €16.9 million as of 31 December 2022, an increase of €2.4 million compared to the previous year.
 It corresponds to the linear MCR (estimated by applying two differentiated coefficients for each of the lines of business, one to the net issued premiums for the 2022 financial year, the other to the best estimate of the net provisions for claims).